rahuls1428/Final-Year-College-Project/README.md

 # Final-Year-College-Project
- Moving Object Detection and Tracking project made during Final Year Project elective.
-It utilizes python, openCV, MobileNetSSD, and other technologies.
-A pdf of the project is attached for perusal.
-MobilenetSSD is an object detection model that computes the bounding box and category of an object from an input image.
+       The Moving Object Detection and Tracking project was developed during the senior year of university as part of the Final Year Project, using Python, OpenCV, MobileNetSSD, and other relevant technologies.
+MobileNetSSD is an efficient object detection model that computes object category and bounding box accurately from input images.
+The project report is attached for review purposes.